AcademySoftwareFoundation/rez/README.md

 ## Features

 * Supports Linux and OSX;
+* Allows for a fast and efficient build-install-test cycle;
 * Creates shells of type: bash, tcsh, other (shells can be added as plugins);
 * Supports git, mercurial and svn;
+* Environment resolves can be saved to disk and reused at a later date;
 * Contains a version resolving algorithm, for avoiding version clashes;
 * Visualises resolved environments in a rendered dot-graph;
+* Packages are found in a search path, so different packages can be deployed to different locations;
 * Supports alphanumeric version numbers;
+* Has a powerful version requirements syntax, able to describe any version range, and a conflict operator for rejecting version ranges;
 * Package 'variants' - a way to define different flavors of the same package version, for example a plugin built for multiple versions of the host app;
 * Package definitions are a single, succinct file;
 * Packages define their effect on the environment (adding to PATH etc) in a platform- and shell- agnostic way, using a dedicated python API;
 * Supports a memcached-based caching system, for caching environment resolves.

+## Installation

+To install Rez, simply:

+    pip install rez

+## Documentation

+TODO